Whatley, Alabama race riot of 1919: Alabama Senate

 The resolution went to the senate at once and was adopted by that body.

 Aftermath

 This uprising was one of several incidents of civil unrest that began in the so-called American Red Summer of 1919.
 Terrorist attacks on Black communities and White oppression in over three dozen cities and counties.
 In most cases, White mobs attacked African American neighborhoods.
 In some cases, Black community groups resisted the attacks, especially during the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 Black people and 5 White people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 Black people and 5 White people were killed.